Gary Avis

-Gary Avis MBE is an English ballet dancer who is currently a Principal Character Artist and Senior Ballet Master with The Royal Ballet, London.
+Gary Avis MBE is an English ballet dancer who is a principal character artist and senior ballet master with The Royal Ballet, London.

 Early life

 Avis was born in Ipswich.
 He was first trained in musical theatre, and had performed in the Royal Variety Performance.
 He did not start ballet until he was 12.
 He then studied musical theatre at Bird College in Kent.
 Avis later started training at The Royal Ballet School in London after a teacher from Bird College filled in the application form for him.

 Career

 Avis joined The Royal Ballet in 1989, and became a soloist in 1995.
 In 1999, he co-founded K-ballet in Japan.
 In 2002, he joined the English National Ballet as a First Soloist before returning to the Royal Ballet in 2004.
 He was made Principal Character Artist the following year.
 In 2007, he was appointed Assistant Ballet Master, and was named Ballet Master in the 2009/10 season.
 In 2019, Avis was made Senior Ballet Master.
 He had portrayed character roles such as Drosselmeyer in The Nutcracker, Von Rothbart in Swan Lake and Prince Gremin in Onegin.
 His role creations include Woolf Works, for which he danced with Alessandra Ferri.

 Avis is a frequent partner of Darcey Bussell.
 In her final performance, which was broadcast live, Avis danced with Bussell and Carlos Acosta in Song of the Earth.
 Avis later danced in Bussell and Katherine Jenkins's tour, Viva la Diva and on Strictly Come Dancing, where Bussell was a judge.
 In 2012, Avis performed at the London Olympics closing ceremony, in a sequence titled 'Spirit of the Flame', choreographed by Christopher Wheeldon and composed by David Arnold.
 Bussell flew to the stage on a flaming phoenix and when landing was met by Avis, Jonathan Cope, Edward Watson, Nehemiah Kish and over 200 ballet dancers, after which the Olympic Flame was extinguished.

 Avis won the National Dance Awards for Outstanding Male Performance (Classical) in 2011 and 2019.
 He was made an MBE in 2018.
 He also has an honorary doctorate from the University of Suffolk, and had worked with the Art and Culture Fund at Suffolk Community Foundation.